microcrit/damnmusic/README.md

 # damnmusic

 For Rivals footage.
 Supports lyrics (occasionally) and album art.
 Also sucks because sometimes the lyrics are offset but I can't fix that.
 Thanks Spotify.
 Occasionally transitions/animations conflict but ignore it.
+Did I mention it's modern and has nice looking animations?

 ## Setup
 ```bun run inst```